1. Home

 Not every appliance can go a power strip, but sometimes you can install a timer instead, to help minimize power usage.
 Appliances such as a pool pump, hot water recirculation pump, or heated bathroom floor can be set on a firm schedule without significantly impacting their performance.
 Doing so ensures you only use electricity at very specific times, which helps you save energy and money on your electricity bills each month.

-When your current vampire appliances start to wear out, you should replace them with new energy-efficient models that have the ENERGY STAR label.
-That blue Energy Star sticker guarantees that your new electronics have been designed to help you save energy, not draw vampire energy, and produce fewer emissions, and this accreditation is recognized by the Environmental Protection Agency (EPA).
+When your current vampire appliances start to wear out, you should replace them with new energy-efficient models that have the ENERGY STAR label, as awarded by the Environmental Protection Agency.
+That blue Energy Star sticker guarantees that your new electronics have been designed to help you save energy, not draw vampire energy, and produce fewer emissions.

 Other Names for Vampire Energy